ZieIony/Ghurund/README.md

 ##### Engine

 It's written in C++ and HLSL.
-Uses DirectX 12 and WinAPI.
-One day I would also like to add a physics engine.
+Uses DirectX 12, PhysX, AngelScript and WinAPI.
 It's a fourth iteration after one OpenGL engine, one DX9 and one DX11.
 I have a lot of ideas I would like to code, like support for resource hot reloading, automatic shader parameters, custom UI or keyframe animation system.
 I'm using a ton of VS features, so you won't be able to compile it with GCC.

 ##### Editor